voxx7/fileupload-demo/README.md

 - Bootstrap

 #TODOs
-- Add a check back later message if user requested file hasn't been encrypted from the temporary storage and put the the vault
+- Add a check back later message if user requested file hasn't been encrypted from the temporary storage and put the the vault.
-- More
+- To enhance security, each file can have it's own random generated key, and we can store the key along with the database.
+- In the database table we can also encrypt the user provided password
+- User configurable temporary directory and file storage directory, sometimes `os.tmpdir` could be too small

 #Final thoughts
 >Scalability: what are some of the considerations when you need to create and serve many links in parallel?
 What if people upload very big files?